backtracking/ocamlgraph/README.md

 # OCamlgraph

-OCamlgraph is a graph library for Ocaml.
+OCamlgraph is a graph library for OCaml.
 Its contribution is three-fold:

 1. It provides an easy-to-use graph implementation together with several operations and algorithms over graphs, in Graph.Pack.Digraph.